FlowFuse/website/src/blog/2022/09/flowforge-09-released.md

 Suspend your projects when you don't need them, login with either your username or email, and introducing Team Types
 <!--more-->

-Keep reading for the details of whats in this release our you can watch our 1 minute roundup video of the new release above.
+Keep reading for the details of what's in this release our you can watch our 1 minute roundup video of the new release above.

 We're pleased to announce version 0.9 is now available.
 The next release of the FlowForge application containing new features, a number of improvements, and bug fixes.
 Keep reading for a promotion code to get your first month free on FlowForge Cloud.